Film Spoilers and

 There, he was surrounded by knights in armor (Crusaders) on horseback, who believed that he was a fearsome deadite.

-When he blasted a real flying deadite with his shotgun, he was worshipped as a liberating hero by all of the knights:
+He was worshipped as a liberating hero by all of the knights:

 Horrified, Ash repeatedly screamed: "Nooo!" as the camera pulled back, and the screen turned to black for the closing credits.